leanprover/logic_and_proof_lean3/propositional_logic_in_lean.rst

       (show ¬ B, from and.right h)
       (show A, from and.left h)

 This is a good place to mention that Lean generally ignores whitespace, like indentation and returns.
 We could have written the entire example on a single line.
-In general, we will adopt conventions for line breaks and indentation that shows the structure of a proof and makes it easier to read.
+In general, we will adopt conventions for indentation and line breaks that show the structure of proofs and make them easier to read.

 Although in the examples above the ``show`` commands were not necessary, there are a number of good reasons to use it.
 First, and perhaps most importantly, it makes the proofs easier for us humans to read.
 Second, it makes the proofs easier to *write*: if you make a mistake in a proof, it is easier for Lean to figure out where you went wrong and provide a meaningful error message if you make your intentions clear.
 Finally, proving information in the ``show`` clause often makes it possible for you to omit information in other places, since Lean can infer that information from your stated intentions.